g0rd/FirstAssignment/README.md

-This is the first assignment for Data Visualization class 2015.
+This is the second assignment for Data Visualization class 2015. \n It includes css style sheet and javascript code for a personal website for me. \n

-This is an edit on the github website.
-Author: Rutwij Devashrayee
+Author: Rutwij Devashrayee \n
 Instructor (s): Susan E. McGregor, Joanna S. Kao